What is the typical payback period?

 We will use our clever algorithms to model the whole year and determine what is going to be the best size battery for you.
 This may typically be smaller than you might expect, as any battery we do suggest needs to be working hard all year round, to pay for itself.
 However, our systems are modular and can be increased in capacity at any point.

-Also, if you wish to have to oversize the battery to capture every last drop of solar power being generated, then we can size it for you on that basis too.
+Additionally, if you wish to have to oversize the battery to capture every last drop of solar power being generated, then we can size it for you on that basis too.

 Aren’t battery prices coming down?
 Shouldn’t I wait?